-B. Quantum Hall effect
+C. Quantum Hall effect

 The anomalous velocity plays a key role in the theory of Quantum Hall effect (QHE) and Quantum anoma-lous Hall effect (QAHE).
-We discuss the former in this section, and the latter in next chapter.
+We discuss the former in this section, and the latter in a later Lecture.
 For an early history regarding the discovery of the classical Hall effect, see Leadstone, 1979.